UbhiTS/ad-alexatalkingclock/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-Amazon Alexa will keep on reminding you of the time every half hour (politely) from 7 AM to 9 PM and also courteously greet with a good morning, good afternoon, and a good night & sweet dreams all without you having to lift a finger (or speak a word).
+Amazon Alexa will keep on reminding you of the time from morning till night and also courteously greet with a good morning, good afternoon, and a good night & sweet dreams all without you having to lift a finger (or speak a word).
 Sweet!

 ## Installation
 **NEEDS THE [Alexa Media Player](https://github.com/custom-components/alexa_media_player) HACS Integration from Keaton Taylor and Alan Tse**